imax531/p5js-maze/README.md

 # p5js-maze

-A DFS maze generator in javascript using the p5js framework.
+A DFS maze generator and solving game in javascript using the p5js framework.

 Play at: https://www.cs.bgu.ac.il/~roytmax/games/maze.html